JordisGithub/Sustainable-Makeup-Bag/README.md

 rating_greater_than | number | Will return a list of products with a rating more than indicated number (exclusive) rating_less_than | number | Will return a list of products with a rating less than indicated number (exclusive).

-## MVP
-Write out what your goals are for MVP, including the minimum, need-to-have features of your app.

-Functional Requirements
-Be built with HTML, CSS, and JavaScript.
-Use Axios to consume data from an external source, and render that data into the DOM.
-Use flexbox (display: flex) and/or CSS grid (display: grid).
-Implement responsive design on 3 screen sizes (including desktop) using 2 media queries (tablet and mobile).
-Host on Surge.
-(We will go over this together.)

 ## Post-MVP